waynezhu6/TBD/README.md

 ## Usage

 Upon entering the home screen, the user can carry out three choices:
 * Mental Health - a chat thread dedicated to all things mental health.
-Tell the app how you're feeling right now and it will automatically match you with someone who shares similar sentiments.
+Tell the app how you're feeling right now and it will automatically match you with someone who shares similar sentiments, if another user is available.
 * Just Chat - a general chat thread.
 Again, tell the app what you want to talk about and it will do its best to match you with a conversation partner with similar interests.
 * Connect Me with Hotlines - a collection of important contacts in case you ever need them.